 I was pleasantly surprised with the results.
 Even though I am working with a slower 4×5 camera, it sometimes pays to have some fun, play a little, and take a chance by seizing the moment as it presents itself.
 The spontaneity of subject matter and composition can be quite refreshing.

 The Belgium-French and Italy entries finally took home the awards.
 Italy won Best Wine Photography in the World with Lombardia, Il Mosaico del Vino, Andrea Zanfi, Gio Martorana, (Carlo Cambi).
 The Belgium-French entry won Best Book on New World Wines in the World with: Chile, País de Vinos y de Montañas Papianile Mura (Versant Sud).
-Congratulations to both the publishers and authors.
+Congratulations to the other publishers and authors.

 The real Margaret River in detail.
 On the day I made this negative it had been drizzling consistently with rain, a typical winter’s day with an overcast sky, and then a late afternoon burst of sunlight.
 The river was flooded with fresh rain and the noise of rushing water could be heard several hundred metres away from within the marri -jarrah forest from where I had emerged.
 The forest (now a proposed national park) formed a natural buffer between my grandparents’ farm and the river valley.
 I have fond childhood memories of the river in various moods, with its secret rock pools, forested banks, jumble of dark rocks and fallen trees.
 But it is during the midst of a winter flow, with the rush of water over submerged rocks, swirling around partly submerged peppermint trees, that the rhythm of the river is most mesmerising.
 Kodak Tri X 4×5 film, exposure was probably f22 at 1/2 second, Rodinal developer.